AdobeDocs/experience-manager-assets-essentials.en/help/manage-collections.md

 For more information on how to share collection links with external stakeholders, see [Share links for assets](share-links-for-assets.md).

-## Download a collection {#download-collection}
+## Download collection elements {#download-collection-elements}

-To download a collection:
+To download collection elements:

 1. Click **[!UICONTROL Collections]** in the left rail.

-1. Select the collection that you need to download.
+1. Click the collection and select the element(s) you need to download.

 1. Click **[!UICONTROL Download]**.

 1. On the [!UICONTROL Download Asset] dialog box, click **[!UICONTROL OK]**.

-The collection downloads as a .ZIP file on your local machine.
+The selected collection elements download as a .ZIP file on your local machine.

 ## Delete a collection {#delete-collection}